microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_logic_app_arm_template/_index.md

   ![Additional Azure resources in the resource group](./33.png)

-- In this scenario, **a sample Jumpstart Azure Logic App*- was deployed.
+- In this scenario, **a sample Jumpstart Azure Logic App** was deployed.
 To view the deployed Logic App, simply click the Azure Logic App resource.

   ![Azure Logic App resource](./34.png)